The Aftermath Review Report, July 2021

-A listing of organizations working for women’s rights and peace in South Asia January 2015
+A listing of organizations working for women’s rights and peace in South Asia, January 2015.
+The directory was researched and compiled by Vignesh Rajendran and edited by Mitha Nandagopalan

 Documenting women’s work and working with others who share our values and objectives are important elements of our vision and mandate.
 This study, in its second edition , contributes to realising both of these.